|

 A: Several factors combine to make Cyclothane belts last longer:

-virgin urethane.
+- 1) We use only 100% virgin polyurethane (no regrind waste).
 Urethane manufacturers typically recommend using

 - 2) Our proprietary process for making Super

-Strong Welds that are practicably unbreakable -- up to 10
+Strong Welds that are practicably unbreakable -- up to 12

 times stronger than conventional joining processes.